 1. LEGISLATION required.
 Only certain applicable sections are used.
 Access legislation in Finlex. -Constitution of Finland -Employment Contracts Act -Occupational Safety and Health Act -Working Hours Act -Act on Occupational Safety and Health Enforcement and Cooperation on Occupational Safety and Health at Workplace -Act on Co-operation within Undertakings -Occupational Health Care Act -Act on Equality between Women and Men -Non-Discrimination Act -Rescue Act -Workers' Compensation Act -Framework directive on occupational safety and health in the EU (not in Finlex, see EU-OSHA) 2.
 STANDARDS (can be accessed in SFS Online; sign in via LibGuides) -ISO31000:2018 Risk management -ISO45001:2018 Occupational health and safety management systems -ISO9001:2015 Quality management systems -SFS-EN IEC 31010 Risk assessment techniques 3.
 LITERATURE -The Centre for Occupational Safety.
 (2019).
 Well-being at Work Card - Guidelines for developing.
 NOTE: will be handed out during course -The Centre for Occupational Safety.
 (2016).
 Occupational Safety Card; Occupational safety at a common workplace - towards proactive safety.
 NOTE: will be handed out during course -More will be included in study unit materials.

-This implementation is meant for full-time students and exchange students.
+This implementation is meant for degree students studying in English and exchange students.

 -Student has the opportunity to complete the Occupational Safety Card and the Well-being at Work Card during the contact sessions.

--Student groups are allocated working life partners to complete their course assignment with (with certain reservations)
+-Student groups are allocated working life partners to complete their course assignment (with certain reservations)